-The appraisal profession is always evolving.
-Regularly, it seems, appraisers are asked to supply additional information or have steps added to their process.
-They do this extra work to ensure their client receives the best data available.
-To stay current with the always changing requirements, Premier Appraisal of SoCal is always acquiring additional tools and improving processes in order to increase efficiency so we can do more work for faster.
-Since Premier Appraisal of SoCal knows that time is important to everyone, here are some things you can do to reduce turn times on any appraisals ordered from Premier Appraisal of SoCal.
+The appraisal profession is continuously evolving.
+Often, it seems, appraisers are asked to offer more information or have steps added to their data gathering.
+All to ensure the end user gets the best data possible.
+In order to keep up with the always changing requirements, Premier Appraisal of SoCal is always acquiring additional tools and tweaking processes in order to increase efficiency so we can do more work for quickly.
+At Premier Appraisal of SoCal we know that time is important to everybody, so we've listed some items you can do to decrease turn times on any appraisals you order with Premier Appraisal of SoCal.

 - With online ordering, you automatically get e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
-Online ordering is the single biggest time saver available to both of us!
-No longer do we have to re-key information from a fax, and nor will you wonder whether we received the request.
+This tip alone will save the most time!
+We don't have to retype information from a fax, and nor will you wonder whether we got the request.

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to pass long with the request.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+- Having just one number incorrect on the street address can really unnecessarily slow down an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+We even welcome lists of recent sales in the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, don't hesitate to contact us
+You're always welcome to call us at if you have any questions about your property or a job we're working on for you.

-- It's relatively easy to appraise a cookie-cutter home.
-What takes time is analyzing how unique elements contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we'll find out on our own, knowing them early on makes your report arrive faster.
+- It's relatively easy to appraise a cookie-cutter house.
+What takes time is analyzing how differing details contribute to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we'll find out on our own anyway, and knowing them sooner makes your report arrive without delay.

-- Confirming an inspection time and date with the homeowner can be one of the most time consuming tasks in the appraisal process.
-We understand that a homeowner may be uncomfortable with a stranger looking in every corner of their home, taking photos, and making numerous notes.
-Under the impression that it will make the house appraise for more money, some homeowners feel they should make the place spotless before the appraisal inspection.
-And will put off the appraisal inspection until they can get around to cleaning.
+- Setting an inspection time and date with the homeowner can be one of the most time consuming parts in the appraisal process.
+Many current homeowners are understandably uncomfortable with the notion an outsider wants to come in their home, look around, and take lots of notes.
+Having the thought that it will increase the appraised value, a few homeowners believe they should make the place spotless before the appraiser comes by.
+And will reschedule the inspection until they have cleaned.

-Hearing it directly from you -- someone they've been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely go a long way toward trimming the time it takes to inspect a home.
-I encourage you to point your customers to our website, where we have multiple pages of useful information for homeowners as well as others regarding the appraisal process.
-Encourage them to call us if they want to familiarize themselves with our staff and services.
+Coming from you -- a person they've been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can decrease the appraisal inspection time.
+Our website has lots of pages of useful information about the appraisal process for homeowners.
+Please feel free to share it with your customers.
+They can even call us if they want to become familiar with the staff and our services.
 Remind them it benefits them to set the appointment soon!

-- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
-As each important milestone in an assignment is completed, that information is available instantly to you online.
-It's never been easier to track your report's status.
+- No more phone and fax tag.
+Up-to-the-minute status updates are available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information is available to you online.
+It's never been faster and easier to track the status of your report.